arumds/dogmap/README.md

 ```
 Running this pipeline should take >2-3 hrs more than the original mapping pipeline producing VCF files from the 6 SV callers.

+To run SV calling after completion of the mapping pipeline, the series of commands to be run on CRAM file are given in `svcallers.sh` to run in parallel.